 Sustainable Water Strategies (SWS) secure a region’s long-term water supply.
 They are used to identify threats to water availability and water quality, and include policies and actions to help water users, water corporations and catchment management authorities (CMAs) manage and respond to those threats.

 Existing sustainable water strategies

-There are four regional sustainable water strategies for Victoria:
+There are three regional sustainable water strategies for Victoria

-- Central Region Sustainable Water Strategy - 2006
+- Central and Gippsland Region Sustainable Water Strategy - 2022

 - Northern Region Sustainable Water Strategy - 2009